 Will there be room for me in the class?

 That is hard to predict.
 Class sizes are limited due to safety concerns, and I have a limited stock of rental equipment in a range of sizes.
-It is possible that I will run out of equipment in your size before I run out of room in the class, in which case, I may offer you the option to join by purchasing your own equipment, or to be added to a priority list for winter classes.
-The Charlotte classes tend to fill up before Middlebury classes do.
+It is possible that I will run out of equipment in your size before I run out of room in the class, in which case, I may offer you the option to join by purchasing your own equipment, or to be added to a priority list for fall classes.
 Here is how I will handle registration:

--Through September 24: priority for rental equipment goes to new Level 1 students (Level 2 students may not reserve it and are encouraged to purchase their own).
+-Registration for spring classes is open through March 27.
 I will reserve equipment on a first-come first served basis by size.
 The sooner you register, the better your chances of my having equipment to fit you.
+If you are on our email list, you will get notification when registration opens

 -If a class fills up, I will start a waiting list, in case anyone withdraws before the first class.

 Intrigued?
 Ready to try an awesome, fun sport that is also an excellent work out?
-Here is how to register for classes:
+There are two ways to register for spring classes:

 -Print and fill in page 3 of the form